neuralbertatech/demoNights/README.md

 # Code Explanation

-  Capacitive Sensors Setup: Uses a high-value resistor to measure capacitance changes.
+  Capacitive Sensors Setup: A high-value resistor is used to measure capacitance changes.
   NeoPixel Configuration: Uses the Adafruit_NeoPixel library for LED control.
   Loop Function:
     Reads the touch sensor values.